Will My Existing Email Accounts Be Transferred Over Too?

 For more information, see:

-If your previous hosting company uses cPanel and your HostGator hosting account has cPanel, and we are migrating your website and email for you, then the accounts and email will be configured for you.
+If your previous hosting company uses cPanel and your HostGator hosting account has cPanel, and we migrate your website and email for you, then the accounts and email will be configured for you.

 If your previous host does not use cPanel, you will need to create the new email accounts in your new HostGator cPanel.